HenryGreene10/Ancient_Histroy_AI/README.md

 # Ancient_Histroy_AI
 VertexAI Chatbot with knowledge of ancient history.

-A Dialogflow CX agent for exploring ancient history topics.
-This agent can answer questions and provide information about various ancient civilizations.
+A Dialogflow CX agent practice exercise to show understanding of cloud technologies and AI.

 ## Prerequisites